Need to talk? Call 1800 882 436.

 • Insomnia is a common sleep disorder where you have trouble falling or staying asleep.

-• Pregnancy causes many hormonal and physical changes to your body, which can increase your risk of developing insomnia.
+• Pregnancy causes hormonal and physical changes to your body, increasing your risk of developing insomnia.

-• Insomnia can affect your daytime functioning, energy levels, memory and mental health.
-It's also associated with postnatal depression and anxiety.
+• Insomnia can affect your daytime functioning, energy levels, memory, mood and mental health.

 What is insomnia?

-Insomnia can become long term (called chronic insomnia disorder).
-This is when you have trouble falling asleep or staying asleep at least 3 nights per week, for at least 3 months, along with not functioning well during the day.
+Insomnia can become ongoing.
+It is called chronic insomnia when you have trouble falling asleep or staying asleep at least 3 nights per week for at least 3 months, along with not functioning well during the day.

 Key symptoms of insomnia include: